 Guest Review by Isabelle Fernandez.

-Disco Pigs plays the Trafalgar Studios until 18 August 2017.
+Mrs Orwell plays the Old Red Lion Theatre until 26 August 2017.
 For more information or to book tickets, please visit the website.